stevleibelt/php_component_proxy_logger/README.md

 # Version History

 * [next](https://github.com/stevleibelt/php_component_logger)
-    * TriggeredBufferLogger - flushes the buffer by configured log level
+    * TriggerBufferLogger - flushes the buffer by configured log level
     * BufferLogger - buffers log messages and provides *flush* or *clean* for buffer control
     * ProxyLogger - generic proxy class that is working internally with the injected the [PSR-3 logger](https://github.com/php-fig/log)
     * LogEntry class to use a [simple value object](http://en.wikipedia.org/wiki/Data_Transfer_Object)